Video Online Counselling & Therapy

 - Good camera placement (torso upwards, good lighting).

-- Do Not Disturb on your phone, and laptop
+- Turn Do Not Disturb on your phone, tablets and smart watches.

 - Headphones are preferred